Police

 "We can't because of GDPR and BSCC"

 AutoSpeedWatch is fully compliant with Home Office camera guidelines and meets UK law, and is actually far less intrusive than other existing systems.
 It provides the same information as traditional speedwatch but organised to be more useful.
 It does not collect or store personal information, and is not constrained by GDPR, but nonetheless manages publicly visible VRN data as if potentially sensitive.
 Owner and keeper information always remain within the police domain.
 The Biometrics & Surveillance Camera Commissioner (BSCC, previously SCC) has confirmed the legitimacy of such systems.
 Autospeedwatch Limited has even been independently assessed and certified as compliant with the BSCC Codes of Practice for its use of the system.
 See our section on UK law for details.
 For those forces that do not want VRN data we provide an option to see only general location intelligence and not specific vehicle information.
+NASPLE regulations do not apply to Speed Cameras.

 "Policy says no fixed enforcement camera"